What is a Trace?

 Trace Hierarchy

 Traces support parent-child relationships, allowing you to visualize the complete execution flow of your agent.
-When a traced function calls another traced function, the hierarchy is automatically captured.id: Unique identifier for the traceparent_trace_id: Reference to the parent trace (null for root traces)name: The operation namenode_type: Classification of the operation
+When a traced function calls another traced function, the hierarchy is automatically captured.id: Unique identifier for the traceparent_trace_id: Reference to the parent trace (null for root traces)name: The operation nametype: Classification of the operation (TraceType)description: Human-readable description of what the operation does

 |---|---|---|